-Due to the recent events at Oxford High School, our friends at Oakland Community Health Network have released some tips for individuals and families impacted by this crisis, or any crisis that impacts your mental health.
+Due to the recent events at Michigan State University and Oxford High School, our friends at Oakland Community Health Network have released some tips for individuals and families impacted by these crises, or any crisis that impacts your mental health.

 Tips for Parents: